-The area of each deforestation polygon with a certain forest physiognomy is the data needed to estimate the emissions from deforestation4, following the IPCC good practice guidance for LULUCF (IPCC, 2003).
+The area of each deforestation polygon in a certain forest physiognomy is the data needed to estimate emissions from deforestation4, following the IPCC good practice guidance for LULUCF (IPCC, 2003).

-Similar to the way the FREL Cerrado was calculated, the activity data used here to generate the results are derived from the PMABB, adapted to include only land use change in areas that used to be forests.
+Similar to calculation for FREL Cerrado, activity data used here to generate the results are derived from the PMABB, adapted to include only land use change in areas that used to be forests.
 The minimum mapping area of 1 hectare was maintained, obtained with resolution 1:75,000 during visual interpretation.

-The vegetation map used to identify the forest phytophysiognomies affected by deforestation and the references used to generate the carbon estimates were the same as those used in the III National Inventory of Greenhouse Gases, submitted to the UNFCCC in May 2016, thus ensuring total consistency between the FREL Cerrado and the national inventory of greenhouse gases.
+The vegetation map used to identify forest phytophysiognomies affected by deforestation and the references used to generate carbon estimates were the same as those used in the III National Inventory of Greenhouse Gases, submitted to the UNFCCC in May 2016, thus ensuring total consistency between FREL Cerrado and the national inventory of greenhouse gases.